Pandnoe/SC1015-Data-Science/README.md

 For SC1015 Introduction to Data Science and Artificial Intelligience mini-project, we will be using IBM HR Analytics Employee Attrition & Performance Dataset from Kaggle.

+PS.
+When accessing miniProj.ipynb from github, sometimes it will not be able to display HVPlot even though the code is correct.
+Should the HVPlot cannot be seen, please refer to the HVPlot and Data Description word.docx, for visualisation.
+Thank you!

 # Group Members (A134):
 - Ying Hao
 - Louis Ng